Strepto/floatify-vscode/README.md

 # Floatify

-Floatify is an extension for converting all non-specified floating point numbers in a C# file to floats on save.
+Floatify is a VSCode extension for converting all non-specified floating point numbers in a C# file to floats on save.
 That is `1.0` -> `1.0f` on save.

 This is useful when programming games in engines such as Unity, where most floating point math is done with floats.
 Other C# game engines also use floats for most calculations, and having to write the f suffix on every number manually is slow and obtrusive.